krisyslab/MonashCyber-Project1/README.md

       # Launch the Ansible container
       zeroAdmin@JumpBoxProvisioner:~$ docker run -ti cyberxsecurity/ansible:latest bash

-      # Check for the installed container. rememebr the container name so that you know which to which one you have installed the container setup.
+      # Check for the installed container.
+Remember the container name so that you know which to which one you have installed the container setup.
       zeroAdmin@JumpBoxProvisioner:~$ sudo docker container list -a
       #run the following commands to start and attach the container
       zeroAdmin@JumpBoxProvisioner:~$ sudo docker start (name of container)